bunguminfront/presentationML/presentationML/MLintro/index.md

 .. with lots of data.

+Data-driven approaches learn from data (bottom-up) as opposed to coming up with rules and applying them to data (top-down).

 ---
 ## Prediction

-Prediction ranges from predicting classes, binary or multiclass, i.e., "should I stay or should I go" vs. "when should I go", if the potential times are discrete.
+Prediction ranges from predicting classes, binary or multiclass, i.e., "should I stay or should I go" vs. "when should I go" -- if the potential times are discrete.
 If they are continuous, we have a regression problem.

 A lot (but not arbitrarily much!) context can be taken into account when making these predictions.

 Example:
-* Objective: "Predict the correct classification of this document."
+* Objective: "Predict the correct class of this document."
 * Input: "Frequencies of the words used in the document."
 * Output: A class (eg., food, sports, finance, etc..)